 decision T241 / 02 to moderate this prohibition by indicating that this is possible if the holder seeks to overcome a lack of description.

-In addition, if the licensee modifies to provide drawings in order to hand over those originally filed, there may also be a range extension (T1360 / 13), in particular in the case where the preceding figures were more & #8220; obscure & #8221;, therefore less limiting.
+In addition, if the licensee modifies to provide drawings in order to hand over those originally filed, there may also be a range extension (T1360 / 13), especially in the case where the previous figures were more "obscure", therefore less limiting.

 If the applicant / holder has limited his application / patent with a technical feature not disclosed by the application as filed (and therefore contrary toA123 (2) EPC), it will not be able to remove it without extending the scope of its protection (which would be contrary to A123 (3) EPC) (G1 / 93, H-IV 3.5 Guidelines).

 Of course, this characteristic must be a technical characteristic.

 It is not possible to avoid this trap by removing the feature and limiting the scope with a disclaimer (T1180 / 05).